CraryPrimitiveMan/awesome-with-star/awesome/uraimo_Awesome-Swift-Playgrounds.md

 * [Functional Debug View](https://github.com/tomquist/DebugView) - Playground to visualize functional programming with graphical sequences. 🍁 🌟 :star:26
 * [Swift Adventures in Monad Land](https://github.com/alskipp/Swift-Adventures-In-Monad-Land) - Learn about monads. :star:163
 * [Functional Design Patterns](https://github.com/cmvicentehe/FunctionalProgrammingDesignPatterns) - A few functional programming concept and patterns. :star:3
+* [OOP with Functions in Swift](https://github.com/iamleeg/OOPInFPInSwift) - Object-Oriented Programming in Functional Programming in Swift. 🍁 :star:54
 * [Learn about transducers](https://github.com/mbrandonw/learn-transducers-playground) - A little tutorial that explains transducers. ⏳  :star:78
 * [Swift Functors, Applicatives, and Monads in Pictures](https://github.com/mokacoding/Swift-Functors-Applicative-Monads-In-Pictures-Playground) - Companion to the article: Swift Functors, Applicatves, and Monads in Pictures. ⏳  :star:56
 * [Functors in Swift](https://github.com/mokagio/Swift-Functor-Introduction-Playground) - A playground to introduce Functors in Swift, and their practical usage. ⏳  :star:7